 Who Makes The Sets - The Manufacturers

 It was the Japanese technology giant Samsung that led the charge in 3D TV models with a range of sets released in 2010 that are also capable of 2D to 3D conversion in real time.
-Toshiba and Mitsubishi models followed shortly after and the other major 3D TV manufacturers such as Panasonic, Sony, and LG also have advanced ranges available to buy.
+Toshiba and Mitsubishi models followed shortly after and the other major manufacturers such as Panasonic, Sony, and LG also have advanced ranges available to buy.
 All have new ranges announced for 2011.

 Of course these are HD sets, and many of us will only recently have upgraded to HDTV.
 It's worth noting here that to watch any content in 3D on your TV, your old set just won't do.
 You'll definitely need to buy (or beg/steal/borrow) a new 3D ready TV.
-And of course, you'll want the best 3D TV that your money will buy.
+And of course, you'll want the best that your money will buy.

 What Can You Watch In 3D?

-It's clear that having a choice of 3D channels and Blu Ray movies is not enough to keep the growth of 3D TV on an upward curve.
+It's clear that having a choice of 3D channels and Blu Ray movies is not enough to keep the growth on an upward curve.
 Ever increasing content is needed, and this needs to come in the shape of 3D games and user generated content as well as extra programming from the channel providers.

 Games in 3D are already popular, but user generated material is a different case.
 Maybe we'll see a lot more of that as the fairly new 3D camcorders and camera gain credibility.
 Definitely we'll see more potential in this area once Sony's video binoculars are released late in 2011.

 Many of the latest blockbuster 3D movies are making their way onto 3D DVD and 3D Blu Ray discs, more and more channel programming is being seen on the schedules.
 Movies on demand are seeing strong growth, with many channels now offering 3D VOD video on demand services.
 Over the next few years we're all going to see a huge increase in opportunities to experience TV in 3D.